-- 31. The Stream Biological Objective relies upon the best available science and information to establish appropriate numeric biological objectives for perennial and seasonal streams within the San Diego Region. - 32.
+- 36. Consistent with CEQA, the Substitute Environmental Documentation does not engage in speculation or conjecture but, rather, analyzes the reasonably foreseeable environmental impacts related to compliance requirements associated with the Basin Plan amendment.
+As discussed in the Substitute Environmental Documentation, compliance with the Basin Plan amendment will not have a potentially significant adverse effect on the environment.
+The Substitute Environmental Documentation found that compliance with the Basin Plan amendment will have either "no effect" or a "less than significant" adverse effect on the environment. - 37.
+The Final Substitute Environmental Documentation consists of the Staff Report (including documents referenced therein), the comments and responses to comments on the Staff Report and the Basin Plan amendment, the environmental checklist, and this resolution. - 38.
+The Stream Biological Objective relies upon the best available science and information to establish appropriate numeric biological objectives for perennial and seasonal streams within the San Diego Region. - 39.
 This Basin Plan amendment is in conformance with the federal Antidegradation Policy described in the Code of Federal Regulations, part 40, section 131.12, and State Water Board Resolution No. 68-16, Statement of Policy with Respect to Maintaining High Quality Waters in California.
 No lowering of water quality is anticipated to result from the amendment of the Basin Plan to include the Stream Biological Objective.
-The Stream Biological Objective will help protect existing water quality and facilitate long-term improvement by setting numeric standards for the protection of high-quality waters and guide meaningful restoration activities. - 33.
-The regulatory action proposed meets the "Necessity" standard of Government Code section 13353, subdivision (b). - 34.
-The San Diego Water Board has notified all known interested parties and the public of its intent to consider adoption of this Basin Plan amendment in accordance with CWC section 13244. - 35.
-On November 18, 2020, the San Diego Water Board held a public hearing for, provided interested parties and the public an opportunity to comment on, and carefully considered all testimony received and evidence in the administrative record pertaining to, this Resolution and Basin Plan amendment. - 36.
-The Basin Plan amendment must be submitted for review and approval by the State Water Board, OAL, and USEPA.
-The Basin Plan amendment will become effective upon approval by the OAL.
+The Stream Biological Objective will help protect existing water quality and facilitate long-term improvement by setting numeric standards for the protection of high-quality waters and guide meaningful restoration activities. - 40.
+The regulatory action proposed meets the "Necessity" standard of Government Code section 11353, subdivision (b). - 41.
+The San Diego Water Board notified all known interested parties by email distribution list and by publication in newspapers within the affected counties pursuant to Water Code section 13244 and Government Code section 6061, of its intent to hold a public hearing on November 18, 2020. - 42.
+On November 18, 2020, the San Diego Water Board held a public hearing for, provided interested parties and the public an opportunity to comment on, and carefully considered all comments received and evidence in the administrative record pertaining to, this Resolution and Basin Plan amendment.

+43. The Basin Plan amendment must be submitted for review and approval by the State Water Board, OAL, and USEPA.
+The Basin Plan amendment will become effective upon approval by the OAL except that the Stream Biological Objective, as a water quality standard, will not become effective until approved by USEPA.